 Activity 27: Local Project-Based Voucher Subsidy for Tax Credit Developments HC #1: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 If units reach a specific type of household, give that type in this box.
 Housing units of this type prior to implementation of the activity (number).
 This number may be zero.
 Expected housing units of this type after implementation of the activity (number).
 Actual housing units of this type after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Number of new housing units made available for households at or below 80% AMI as a result of this activity (increase).
 Zero (0).
-No housing units of this type and with the tenant rent and HACSB subsidy calculations exist at the time of this proposal.
+No housing units of this type and with the tenant rent and HACSB subsidy calculations exist at baseline.
 116 RAD-PBV tax credit units will be developed and subject to this activity.
-This information will be included with the first MTW report after implementation of the activity.
-The project is currently in development, and there are no outcomes to report for FY 2019.
-This information will be included with the first MTW report after implementation of the activity.
-The project is currently in development, and there are no outcomes to report for FY 2019.
+N/A. No housing units under this activity were active at FYE 2020.